 – Step back in time in Silves

 The inland town of Silves is mostly known for its impressive fortress, the Castle of Silves (Castelo de Silves).
 It’s strategically located at the top of the city so you’ll need to drive the steep, winding roads to reach it.
 There’s no parking onsite but we were lucky enough to find a parking spot in the main street.

-The castle is a Moorish fortification with four towers doting the fortification wall.
+The castle is a Moorish fortification with four towers.
 You can walk the entire lenght of the wall.
 The building’s historic strategic importance is obvious when you see the panorama.
 The interior of the fortification has not been preserved.
-Instead, there’s a beautiful garden in the courtyard with roses and fruit trees as well as exhibition area and a cafe.
+Instead, there’s a beautiful garden in the courtyard with roses and fruit trees as well as an exhibition area and a cafe.

-At the entrance of the building, there’s a statue of Sancho I who conquered the Silves citadel in the 12the century (after which Portugal lost it again and reconquered it in the 13th century).
+At the entrance of the building, there’s a statue of Sancho I who conquered the Silves citadel in the 12th century (after which Portugal lost it again and reconquered it in the 13th century).
 Just across from the fortress you’ll see the Cathedral of Silves (Sé Catedral de Silves).
-This was originally a mosque that has been converted to a cathedral after the Reconquista.
+This was originally a mosque that was been converted to a cathedral after the Reconquista.

 – Visit the end of the world in Sagres and Cape St. Vincent

 Relatively close to Lagos, at the southwestern tip of the Algarve, reigned by sweeping wind, you’ll find the surfers capital of Sagres.
 Before the Age of Discoveries, this was believed to be the end of the world.
 This strategic location and dramatic coastline formed the ideal setting for Henry the Navigator to settle and establish his school of navigation, attended by Magellan and Vasco da Gama to name e few.